sirgallo/ads/docs/LockFreeMap.md

 ### Object Pool

 This Ctrie has a hybrid approach to cleaning up nodes, where it utilizes both `Go's` garbage collection as well as an Object Pool.
-When copies of nodes are created, the compare and swap operation will recycle the failed node's leaf nodes.
-So, if the current node is replaced by the new copy, and the current node is a leaf node, it is recycled.
+When copies of nodes are created, the compare and swap operation will recycle the failed node if it is a leaf nodes So, if the current node is replaced by the new copy, and the current node is a leaf node, it is recycled.
 Otherwise, the failed replacement of the new copy is recycled.
 On inserts, if there are available objects in the pool, a new node can be pulled from the pool.
 This ensures that memory is not being allocated/deallocated all the time, and should have an overall positive effect on performance of the trie.
+Internal nodes are destroyed by the garbage collection.

 ### Hash Exhaustion